microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 For more details see:

 -   [Toast Notification WinRT APIs](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Notifications.ToastNotification?view=winrt-20348)
-    Defines all the API constructs that we have for Toast Notifications in WinRT today using the Legacy Windows SDK.
+    Defines all the API constructs that we have for Toast Notifications in WinRT today using the Windows SDK.
 -   [Toast Notification UX Guidance using Toolkit](https://docs.microsoft.com/en-us/windows/apps/design/shell/tiles-and-notifications/toast-ux-guidance)
     Defines the UX Guidance for developers who want to display toasts using the toolkit libraries.
 -   [Sending Local Toasts using C# using Toolkit](https://docs.microsoft.com/en-us/windows/apps/design/shell/tiles-and-notifications/send-local-toast?tabs=uwp)
     Defines how an app developer can send interactive toasts to the user and setup activation handlers for these toasts using the Toolkit libraries.

 ## The problems today

 **Cloud Toast integration with Windows SDK**: While we support Push scenarios for Raw notification on behalf of unpackaged applications in the Windows SDK 1.0, we do not support Cloud Toasts.
 We need to fill this gap for 1.1 and beyond.

-**API fragmentation**: There are too many API technologies that are published today to simply Display toasts and setup their activation handlers: Windows Legacy SDK, Win32 Toast Activations via the Nitro Model and the Windows Toolkit which is a Nuget library.
+**API fragmentation**: There are too many API technologies that are published today to simply Display toasts and setup their activation handlers: Windows SDK, Win32 Toast Activations via the Nitro Model and the Windows Toolkit which is a Nuget library.
 It gets overwhelming for a developer who does not understand all these technologies to ramp up and get toast support working for their app.

 **Support and Troubleshooting Toast Issues**: Because of the API fragmentation mentioned above, it is also very difficult to diagnose issues when developers hit them and a large portion of developer cycles are spent dignosing and troubleshooting problems in various API stacks instead of a single stack.

+**Registration**: The Windows SDK today provides AppId overloads to developers who can specify their own Identifier for Unpackaged apps.
+The platform is currently designed to create an explicit Registration for this overloaded AppId which causes all sorts of problems (string size limits being hit, Personally Identifiable Information stored as part of AppIds, Registrations tagged with incorrect App Type etc).
+The WinApp SDK hopes to get rid of the AppId overloads in the Public APIs with the goal of specifying the correct AppId delegated to the Win App SDK Framework instead.

 **Activation**: Setting up activation handlers using Background Toast Triggers is challenging for developers because we don't have downlevel support for all OS SKUs.
 Moreover, the steps for setting up activation handlers vary greatly for different app types MSIX Vs Unpackaged Vs UWP.
 We will need to abstract away the activation technology and simplify this process for developers for all supported downlevel OS SKUs.

-**Toast Composition**: There are well known gaps in the Legacy Windows SDK today in the area of composing the Toast content.
+**Toast Composition**: There are well known gaps in the Windows SDK today in the area of composing the Toast content.
 The Windows Toolkit gets around this limitation by providing a well-defined object model to compose toasts but all developers don't use the Toolkit.
+We will provide well defined Toast templates as part of our API constructs with a plan to build a Windows Toolkit like ToastBuilder model in the near future.

 # Description

 At a high level, we need to provide a way for all Win32 applications to display toasts irrespective of their app type.
-This includes unpackaged apps and packaged win32
-(MSIX Desktop Bridge, MSIX Win32App, Sparse Signed Packages).
+This includes unpackaged apps and packaged win32 (MSIX Desktop Bridge, MSIX Win32App, Sparse Signed Packages).
 Moreover, all Toast scenarios should adhere to OS resource management policies like Power Saver, Network Attribution (amount of data an app uses), enterprise group policies, etc. The Windows App SDK Push component will abstract away the complexities of dealing with Toast delivery and toast related activations as much as possible freeing the developer to focus on other app related challenges.

 We will prioritize the following feature set for Toast Notifications in Windows App SDK: